ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A relative path, beginning with `@`, refers to the current array element or member value as the filter selector iterates over the array or object.

-A member or element value by itself in a Boolean context is interpreted as `false` only if it does not exist.
+A singular path by itself in a Boolean context is an existence test with result `true` if the path selects a node and result `false` if the path does not select a node.
-Otherwise it is interpreted as `true`.
-To be more specific about the actual value, explicit comparisons are necessary.
-This existence test — as an exception to the general rule — also works with structured values.
+To be more specific about the actual value of a node selected by a path, explicit comparisons are necessary.
+This existence test — as an exception to the general rule — also works with nodes with structured values.

 When a path resulting in an empty nodelist appears on either side of a comparison, the result of the comparison is true if and only if the comparison operator is `==`, `>=` or `<=` and the other side of the comparison is also a path